juntao/arenztopia/content/news/Issue 44.md

 This interview has been edited for length and clarity.

 ## The Life of Iloah Mai, Arenztopia's Most Successful Pacific Islander Business Owner
-By Lorenzo Avila
+By Lorenzo Avila and Tony Yuan

 For the next 6 issues up until our 50th issue, the OCA will take you on a immersive experience of important cultural and racial moments and stories from Arenztopians past who helped Arenztopia be what it is today.
 Our first story is about Iloah Mai, Arenztopia's most successful Pacific Islander business owner.

 In 1931, in a cramped city apartment in Olb City, Iloah Mai was born to Ono and Maul Mai, two Pacific Islanders who had immigrated to Arenztopia from Samoa just one year before.
 Ono and Maul were one of the many Pacific Islanders who immigrated to Arenztopia in the 1920s and 30s.
 Iloah was one of the first Pacific Islanders to go to the University of Arenztopia at Olb City.
 After she graduated from business school at the age of 22, Iloah had big ambitions.
-She opened her first business "I's Computer Repair" She sold electornics and had a repair service ranked number 1 for electronic stores in 1956.
-She went on to create her business ILPhones.
-She created a software that allowed for phones to run quicker than ever before.
-She started selling ILP Phones for an affordable price because she believed technology was the future.
-She continued to develop phones that improved apon Arenztopias tech world.
-In 1999 Iloah was found dead on her bead of Pancreatic Cancer.
-Her son took over ILP and continues to run it to this day.

-Iloah Mai contibuted to the technological advancments of Arenztopia.
-Without her Modern Arentopia would not have been the way we know it now.
-She will forever be remembered as an icon to all Arenztopians and her work will serve us greatly from now till years to come.
+She opened her first business "I's Computer Repair" on Main Street at 25.
+There, Iloah sold electronics and had a repair service ranked number 1 for electronic stores for three years straight, from 1956 to 1959, by the Arenztopia Financial Review.
+In 1970, she created a phone company called IL Phones, the most successful phone company in Arenztopia from 1972 to 1984.
+In 2009, she expanded IL Phones into the world of smartphones and created ILOS, an operating system that rivaled Apple's in terms of complexity and ubiquitousness, at least in Arenztopia.
+In 2015, Iloah Mai died at the age of 84, after a long battle with pancreatic cancer.
+Her net worth was 20 billion Arenzos at its height.
+Iloah's son, Nohoi Mai, continues to run both I's Computer Repair and IL Phones, which have a combined worth of 50 billion Arenzos today.

+Iloah Mai contributed a huge amount to the technological advancements of Arenztopia.
+Wihout her, modern Arenztopia would not be the same.
+Iloah will continue to stand as one of the giants of technology in Arenztopia.

+Iloah Sinuan Mai was instated into the Arenztopian Hall of Fame in 2020.

 ## Story
 By Sam-Louis Alrocaet